mattermost-community/mattermost-plugin-splunk/README.md

 ## **For Users**
 ### Slash Commands
-* __Authenticate user__ - use `/splunk auth --login [server base url] [username] [password] ` you must be logged into the system before you use any slash commands regarding logging.
-To authenticate user you can use this slash command with three required parameters splunk server base url, splunk username and password.
+* __Authenticate user__ - use `/splunk auth --login [server base url] [username/token]` you must be logged into the system before you use any slash commands regarding logging.
+To authenticate the user you can use this slash command with two required parameters Splunk server base URL, Splunk username, or token.
+  If you already logged in to a plugin with a token, the second and next logins can be done with username too.
 After successful authentication this message is shown:

     ![GitHub plugin screenshot](images/auth_success.png)